centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 ## Checkout

-Let us know everything we need to know to get you your stuff!
+Let us know everything we need to know to deliver your stuff to you!

 ### Newsletter sign-up 2